markosamuli/linux-machine/README.md

 ### Homebrew on Linux (aka Linuxbrew)

-[Homebrew] can be installed on Linux by enabled the following option:
+[Homebrew][homebrew] can be installed on Linux by enabled the following option:

 ```yaml
 install_linuxbrew: true